solygambas/angular-projects/playground/03-understanding-typescript/README.md

 - setting up a project.
 - rendering a template and interacting with DOM elements.
+- creating and using an autobind decorator.
+- fetching user input.

 ### Third party libraries and TypeScript